14 Feb I’ve Got Your Back

 Settled firmly on the curb and completely disheveled, I suddenly realized there was someone near me.
+Best wireless dog fence you can find here.
 Looking up, I saw a woman glance over, raise her eyebrows and walk by.
 No concern I might be hurt, no word, no hand, nothing.
 I was stunned and felt a twinge of shame at being exposed in such an undignified manner.
 Later, when I had time to think, I promised myself never to act like her if I saw someone fall.

 Nevertheless, I had a decision to make.
 My back was still turned to the front desk staff and I could either collect my things, slink off and get my dog later, or I could laugh at myself, stand up, turn around, and walk right into the lobby.

 As I approached the storefront, my mind was distracted, again.
 This time I was wondering what the staff would say and how I was going to navigate the topic of my flaming fall.
 However, what came next was one of the best examples of compassion I’ve ever experienced.

 As I opened the door and sheepishly lifted my eyes to meet theirs, they glanced at each other, then back to me and declared with a hint of a smile, “WE didn’t see anything”.

 With one phrase and an encouraging smile, my dignity restored.